 All MA students in the History Department are required to write a dissertation in their final year.
-The work, including research and writing, will extend over the third and fourth terms.
+The work, including research and writing, will extend over the third and fourth semesters.
+The dissertation must be a student's own independent work and must be based on a critical reading of primary and secondary sources.
+A successful dissertation is one that is primarily driven by primary sources.
 The purpose of the dissertation is for students to demonstrate the skills they have acquired through their courses and apply them to producing original research of their own.
-The dissertation must be a student's own independent work and must be driven by a critical reading of primary sources.
-A successful dissertation is a capstone exercise that will turn students of history into historians.